SumoLogic/sumologic-kubernetes-collection/docs/troubleshoot-collection.md

 Check if [log throttling][log_throttling] is happening.

-If it is, there will be messages like `HTTP ERROR 429 You have temporarily exceeded your Sumo Logic quota` in Fluentd or Otelcol logs.
+If it is, there will be messages like `HTTP ERROR 429 You have temporarily exceeded your Sumo Logic quota` in OpenTelemetry Collector logs.

 [log_throttling]: https://help.sumologic.com/docs/manage/ingestion-volume/log-ingestion#log-throttling